Lover's Leap Rock Climbing

-You can get pretty good food at the Strawberry Lodge, when it's open.
+You can get pretty good food at the Strawberry Lodge

 From the Bay Area / Sacramento: Head East on highway 50 towards Placerville.
 Continue past Placerville to the town of Strawberry, which is approximately 8 miles past the more marked Kyburz.
 Turn off the freeway onto the small route that parallels the 50 just on the far side of the Strawberry lodge, which is hard to miss on your right.
 This is about 40 miles past Placerville.
 You get a good glimpse of the west and main walls as you get close to the Lodge on a clear day.